balban/Python3-ML-CV-DL/README.md

 This is Python 3.6 along with libararies which are most frequently used/ required in the Computer Vision, Machine Learning and Deep Learning.

 <b>How:</b> </br>
-Download all zip files (file limit is only 100MB, thats why split files), and Extract with any Zip supported decompressor software (windows has also built-in support).
+Download zip files from 001 to 004 (file limit is only 100MB, thats why split files), and Extract with any Zip supported decompressor software (windows has also built-in support).

 Just extract it to Hard drive and browse the path to extracted folder in your favorite Python IDE.
 You can all set Windows Envirenment for access phython through command line.